-I threw my chips in with an infant startup, and emerged a few months later with a real brand and a dope custom apparel platform.Style On Haters
+I threw my chips in with an infant startup, and emerged a few months later with a real brand and deep custom apparel platform.Full Project

-I traveled to a 'summer camp' style startup accelerator as the design counselor (and more) for a bunch of little campers.Go To Camp
+I traveled to a 'summer camp' style startup accelerator as the design lead (and more) for a group of startup campers.Full Project

-I designed a place for fans who just can't consume enough about their teams to be on the inside with the coaches and players.Huddle Up
+I designed a community platform for the fans who just can't get enough and want to be on the inside with coaches and players.Full Project

 Part of me lives for unique experiences.
 I invite strangers to crash at my place through couchsurfing.com, practice public improv challenges, and climb urban structures.
 My typical weekend involves skateboarding all over the city covered in glitter and dressed head to toe as Spider-Man, eyes open for opportunities to explore new places and meet new people.